Mental Health Career Paths: Counseling vs Therapy vs Psychology

 Education Requirements for Clinical Social Workers

-Licensed clinical social workers are first educated through a recognized social work master’s degree program and then apply for licensure through their state board.
-The education requirements to become an LCSW are the same as the ones for an LMSW.
-However, the social work licensure requirements for an LCSW are different.
+Licensed clinical social workers are first educated through a Council on Social Work Education (CSWE)-accredited social work master’s degree program and then apply for licensure through their state board.
+The education requirements to become an LCSW are typically similar to those for master’s-level social work licensure, but the social work licensure requirements for an LCSW are different.
 When comparing social work vs. psychology careers, LCSW requirements will also differ.

 How to Become a Licensed Clinical Social Worker